AliAdam/Snakey-List/README.md

 # features
 1 - suport drag and drop

 2 - cash the data to a local json file

-3- add and delete from the lis
+3- add and delete from the list

 4- load image async

 5- network call simulation using local json file

 ```